§ 01 · Cross-sector position

 Short term (3–7 days)

-• Audit package inventories and implement SCA tooling to identify @antv / echarts-for-react usage across codebases.
+• Audit package inventories for @antv / echarts-for-react usage.
 C7

-• Hunt for UNC6671 forensic markers across Microsoft 365 telemetry and cloud SSO logs.
+• Hunt for UNC6671 forensic markers across Microsoft 365 telemetry.
 C8

-• Refresh customer-notification templates and regulator-engagement playbooks for retail & hospitality.
+• Refresh customer-notification templates for retail & hospitality.
 C9

 § 03 · Sector technical annex